 If you’re going to freeze this, place on a tray and spread the pieces out.
 Place this in the freezer.
 Once frozen, pour into a freezer bag.

 Note: You could also use carrots or just about any variety of potatoes here.
-A 5″ sweet potato has around 115 calories and is loaded with healthy nutrients like beta carotene, fiber, and more!
+A 5″ sweet potato has around 115 calories and is loaded with nutrients like beta carotene, fiber, and more!

 Quinoa Sausage Crumbles